vpc-ccg/sedef/README.md

 ## How to run

+The genome assembly must be soft-masked: all common and tandem repeats are converted to lower-case letters.
 Suppose that our genome is in `hg19.fa` file (we used UCSC hg19 with "normal" 24 chromosomes without patches (unGl) or random strains (chrXX_random).

 ### Automatic transmission